Powell Family Cooking

 • Mix black and white sesame seeds in a shallow dish.
 Press the ahi tuna steak firmly into the seeds to coat both sides.

-• Heat a pan over medium-high heat and add sesame oil.
-Once the oil is shimmering, add the tuna steaks and sear for 1-2 minutes per side for a pink center, or continue cooking until center is fully cooked.
-(See food safety tips below).
+• Heat a pan over medium-high heat and add olive oil.
+Once the oil is shimmering, add the tuna steaks and sear for 1-2 minutes per side for a medium-rare center, or continue cooking until the internal temperature reachesย 145ยฐF, according to FDA guidance.

 • Remove from the pan and let rest for 3-5 minutes to seal in the juices.
-Slice into ½-inch cubes or thin strips for serving.
+Slice into ยฝ-inch cubes or thin strips for serving.

-• Mix ¼ cup Kewpie mayo with 1 tablespoon sriracha until smooth.
+• Mix ยผ cup Kewpie mayo with sriracha until smooth.

 • Divide jasmine rice between two bowls.